npahucki/linear-importer/README.md

 #### Notes

-- Add Team Members in Linear before beginning import to take advantage of Smart User matching.
+- Add Team Members in Linear before beginning import to take advantage of Automatic matching.
 However, users can be manually mapped.
 - Be mindful of notification preferences for members.
 This can get noisy while importing 😬

 #### API Rate Limits